389ds/389ds.github.io/docs/389ds/design/entry-state-resolution.md

 Background
 ----------

-In Multimaster replication clients can modify the same entry on different masters simultaneously.
-To keep the entries consistent across a replication topology the 'single master model' is used.
-Each operation gets a timestamp (or change sequence number, CSN) and the final state of the entry has to be equivalent to the result when the operations would have been applied in the order of the CSNs on a single master.
+In Multisupplier replication clients can modify the same entry on different suppliers simultaneously.
+To keep the entries consistent across a replication topology the 'single supplier model' is used.
+Each operation gets a timestamp (or change sequence number, CSN) and the final state of the entry has to be equivalent to the result when the operations would have been applied in the order of the CSNs on a single supplier.

 But in a real works deployment the operations can arrive out of csn order and entry state resolution has to ensure that on each server the final state is consistent.
 To achieve this it can be necessary to keep deleted values and their CSN for state resolution.
 Two examples demonstrate why it is needed.

 Example 1:

     The entry has an attribute a with values u,v,w.
-    On one Master (M1) the following operations are done:
+    On one supplier (M1) the following operations are done:
     T1: delete: v
     T2: add:  v

-    On master M2, the following op is done before T1 and T2 are received
+    On supplier M2, the following op is done before T1 and T2 are received
     T3: delete v.
     If T3 is replayed to M1, the operations are applied in order and the result is a = {u,w}.
     When M2 receives T1, it is ignored because v is already deleted.